Mateusz-Kolesnik/sales-data-analysis/README.md

 # Dataset:
 The dataset was found on Kaggle and shows sales data of a shoe store.
 It presents information about 1,522 transactions, for each transaction including information such as:
-- products (name and category)
+- product (name and category)
-- customers (name and gender)
+- customer (name and gender)
 - transaction details (sales date, if order was returned, quantity sold, price, and cost)
-- stores
+- store
-- sales representatives
+- sales representative

 The dataset doesn’t need cleaning, however certain columns need to be added for more detailed analysis:
 - Total Sales = Quantity * Price (for a given transaction)